 Up to 2004BK (before kids), I had a busy corporate life in television, but now I’m an even busier mum of three and a business owner, so I fully understand how life can be a juggle!

 Yoga has helped me personally on so many levels and is now a cornerstone of my life.

-In 2007 I completed my foundation 450hr training with some of Sydney’s most senior teachers and have kept training ever since.
-I’ve been lucky enough to study with the likes of Donna Farhi and Judith Lasater and recently with Jambo Turong (Forrest Yoga guardian) and Burrell Education (women’s health specialists) here in England.
+In 2007 I completed my foundation 450hr training with some of Sydney’s most senior teachers and have kept training and learning ever since.
+I’ve been lucky enough to study with the likes of Donna Farhi and Judith Lasater and recently with Jambo Turong (Forrest Yoga guardian) and Burrell Education (global leaders in Women’s Health training) here in England.

 I used every one of the yoga tools I now teach to birth naturally with that condition, despite dealing with a highly pressurised medical situation.
-Initially unable to walk post birth because of the PS diastasis, I was diligent with research and rehabilitation and managed to heal myself completely without surgery.
+Initially unable to walk post birth because of the PS diastasis, I was diligent with research and rehabilitation, following the work of American biomechanics expert Katy Bowman and over time managed to heal myself completely without surgery.

 I was even regularly jumping on the trampoline with my kids before peri menopause kicked in